Portfolio of Learning

 - Demonstrate an ability to plan Technologies lesson sequences using knowledge of student learning, content and effective teaching strategies.

 - Demonstrate an ability to include a range of teaching strategies.

 You are free to use any lesson plan format you wish, but should note that many aspects of popular templates address material not examined in the above criteria, and would not contribute to your mark.
-You are encouraged tom not include material not addressing Technologies education and the assessed elements.
+You are encouraged to not include material not addressing Technologies education and the assessed elements.

 You portfolio should not exceed 2500 words in total.

 It is expected that your lesson plans will represent world best practice in teaching the topics and year levels you have selected, drawing upon extensive research you have made into how these topics can best be taught.
-You should reference the materials upon which you draw ideas, and contextualise your lesson plans for an imaginary class and school on the Gold Coast, using a local context and the curriculum requirements of the Australian Curriculum, meeting the differentiated needs of the imaginary students in your class, and making effective use of your imaginary schools extensive ICT and technologies resources.
+You should reference using APA the materials upon which you draw ideas, and contextualise your lesson plans for an imaginary class and school on the Gold Coast, using a local context and the curriculum requirements of the Australian Curriculum, meeting the differentiated needs of the imaginary students in your class, and making effective use of your imaginary schools extensive ICT and technologies resources.

 9am 8th of October 2018